qtbeee/RaspberryLights/README.md

-A Flutter app and tiny Rust API for controlling an led light strip on a Raspberry Pi.
+A Flutter app and tiny Rust API for controlling a WS2811 led light strip on a Raspberry Pi.

 ## Developing
 There's 2 parts to this project - a flutter app, and a rust server.